cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 ###### Post-Conditions On Success

-The Post-Conditions on Success defines which state changes MUST have occurred if the `timeoutPacket` handler has been sucessfully executed.

 - All the application pointed in the payload have properly terminated the `onTimeoutPacket` callback execution, reverting the state changes occured in the `onSendPacket`.
 - The packetCommitment has been cleared out.

 ###### Post-Conditions On Error

-The Post-Conditions on Error defines the states that Must be unchanged given an error occurred during the `onAcknowledgePacket` handler.

 - If one payload fail, then all state changes happened on the sucessfull `onTimeoutPacket` application callback execution MUST be reverted.
 Mmm Note that here we may get stucked if one onTimeoutPacket applications always fails.
 - The packetCommitment has not been cleared out